browserengineering/book/book/forms.md

 `InputLayout` will end up wrapped in a `InlineLayout` that refers to to the `<input>` or `<buttom>` node.
 But both `InlineLayout` and `InputLayout` have a `paint` method, which means we're painting the node twice.
-We can fix that with some simple logic to skip painting such atomic inlines via `InlineLayout` in this case:
+We can fix that with some simple logic to skip painting them via `InlineLayout` in this case:
 [^atomic-inline-input]